knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 The root topic of TiMqWay is: TF

-Devices are not represented within their 'stack', but loosly coupled so a device might even change its stack but is still accessible in MQTT at the same location (TF/device-type/UID).
+Tinkerforge devices are not represented within their 'stack', but loosely coupled so a device might even change its stack but is still accessible in MQTT at the same location (TF/device-type/UID).

 ### Installation
 In order to install TiMqWay